-The 2022 holiday season is almost here.
-With the holidays generating nearly a third of the annual retail revenue in the United States, it is the most important time of the year for all eCommerce and retail brands to boost customer engagement and drive sales.
+The holiday season is almost here, and with it comes the opportunity to apply holiday marketing tips, as the holidays generate nearly a third of the annual retail revenue in the United States.
+It is the most important time of the year for all eCommerce and retail brands to boost customer engagement and drive sales.

-The coming holiday shopping season is the third since the onset of the pandemic.
-While conditions have improved, shifts in shopping behavior caused by the pandemic are here to stay.
+While conditions have improved post the pandemic, the shifts in shopping behavior are here to stay.
 One such shift is the growing focus on online shopping.
 Nearly 85% of US consumers will include online shopping in their holiday shopping plans this year, indicating that the preference for digital sales channels is here to stay.

-A nuanced holiday marketing strategy is the foundation for all retail and eCommerce marketers’ success in 2022.
+A nuanced holiday marketing strategy is the foundation for all retail and eCommerce marketers’ success.
 It can be the difference between holiday cheer or coal in the stocking.
-But marketing online is not as simple as it once was.
+However, marketing online is not as simple as it once was.

-Today’s customers are active across multiple devices and channels, prefer to shop online, and receive an overwhelming volume of messages from more sources than ever.
+Today’s customers are active across multiple devices and channels, prefer to shop online and receive an overwhelming volume of messages from more sources than ever.
 What key strategies should marketers have in place while readying their holiday marketing plans, improve customer engagement, and make the most of the season?
-Let’s take a look.

 1. Adopt a data-driven and customer-centric approach